sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 For cast and crew members in the original data, we sourced popularity, birthdates and overview from TMDB using the tmdb api.
 Thus, we enriched the original dataset with popularity indicator, age, and mentions of academy award or golden globe in their overview(assuming these will only be mentioned if the person is nominated or wins the respective awards) of the cast and crew members.
 Since retrieving this data from internet is a time consuming process, we have retrieved and stored in csv files for reuse.
-The aggregated dataset is then reduced to easily readable, important columns that can be directly used in our model later.
+The aggregated dataset is then reduced to easily readable, important columns that can be directly used in our model.

 ```r